 To read more about configuring and using relationships, please see the the Relationships section in Organising Your Data.

 It is important to know how and when constituents engage with your organization.
 Knowing that someone gives monthly or volunteers frequently and renews her membership yearly suggests that she may respond well to opportunities that strengthen her relationship with your organization.
 CiviCRM allows you to record interactions such as phone calls, emails, and meetings between staff and constituents.
 These features help an organization build a lasting memory of its relationships.

 CiviCRM calls these kinds of exchanges Activities.
 They are tightly linked to other CiviCRM modules.
 When you record contributions, event attendance, membership subscriptions, and emails, CiviCRM will automatically create a related activity in the Contact record.
 Decide whether your organization needs different activity types in addition to those provide, such as training, review, exam, support etc.

-To read more about configuring and using activities, please see the Activites chapter in Organising Your Data.
+To read more about configuring and using activities, please see the Activites section in Organising Your Data.

 Webinars, events, performances, and meetings (CiviEvents)¶

 CiviCRM helps manage and track any occasion in which you bring community members together at a certain place and time.
 Webinars, events, performances, and meetings have specific start and end dates and times, meeting places (including online) and reasons for bringing people together.
 They can be ticketed, RSVP only, or no reservation required.
 CiviCRM comes with functionality to promote events and record registrations.
 If you have records of who has participated in past events, you can transfer these valuable records into CiviEvents.

 The Event Types field helps you to distinguish between different types of events your organization hosts.
 This is helpful for evaluating how many people have participated in a similar series of events or whether someone prefers one kind of event over another.